 You will not be evaluated on grammar, spelling or sentence structure, but make sure your writing is clear.
 Review content and overall message.
 You may not have space to tell us everything so make your words count.

 Your personal statement should reflect your own ideas and be written by you alone, but others — family, teachers and friends — can offer valuable suggestions.
 Ask advice of whomever you like, but do not plagiarize from sources in print or online and do not use anyone's published words but your own.

 Copy and paste.

 This is one of many pieces of information we consider in reviewing your application.
+Your response can only add value to the application.
 An admission decision will not be based on your personal statement alone.